giacomocoraluppi/ProjectEC327/README.md

 The game can be used by anyone for entertainment purposes.
 Protect the Planet is on the agenda everyday.

 How to Build:
-This program requires SFML to run (A multimedia library for C++) SFML can be downloaded from www.sfml-dev.org or through Microsoft Visual Studios Compile the code and run the executable
+This program requires SFML to run (A multimedia library for C++).
+SFML can be downloaded from www.sfml-dev.org or through Microsoft Visual Studios.
+Compile the code and run the executable.

 Youtube link: